pairingwg/bls_standard/README.md

 The repo is maintained by a working group aiming to standardize BLS signature scheme.

+# MOVED

+**NOTE** work is continuing on a new repo, https://github.com/cfrg/draft-irtf-cfrg-bls-signature

+We'll leave this repo here, but freeze it.
+Please update your links!

 ## Useful links:
 * [Pairing draft](https://github.com/pairingwg/pfc_standard)